Complaints we receive about billing include claims that a consumer:

 A provider must issue a bill within 10 business days after the end of a billing period, except in specific circumstances.
 If any delay extends beyond 10 working days, the consumer must be granted an extension of time to pay of no less than the length of the delay.

-Consumers must be told what bill media they will receive, for example paper or email bills.
+Consumers must be told what bill media they will receive, for example paper, online, or email bills.
 Bills must be in a format the consumer is able to store and reproduce.
 If a provider wants to change its bill media, it must tell the consumer about the proposed change and any options available to the consumer about the change.

 Information contained in a bill must be clear, accurate and free of material omissions.